• Home

 • Twitter

 What’s the Project?
-Whether you’ve got a little one of your own or need a baby gift, this easy baby bib pattern is the perfect thing to sew!
-It’s simple to sew, fits babies great and can be made in a few minutes!
+This easy baby bib pattern is the perfect thing to sew whether you’ve got a little one of your own or need a baby gift!
+It’s simple to sew, fits babies really well, and can be made in a few minutes!

 Baby Bib Pattern